 - Wherever physical contact is required to perform your business, exceptional sanitation and protection methods will be needed.

-- Create a one-way flow through your facility to ensure spacing and prevent congregation points.
+- Create a one-way flow through your facility to ensure the spacing and prevent congregation points.

 - Consider offering online or phone ordering with curbside pick-up or delivery